William H. Robertson: Early life and legal career

-Robertson was elected as a Republican to the 40th United States Congress, holding office from March 4, 1867, to March 3, 1869.
-He was again a member of the State Senate from 1872 to 1881, sitting in the 95th, 96th, 97th, 98th, 99th, 100th, 101st, 102nd (all eight 9th D.), 103rd and 104th New York State Legislatures (both 12th D.).
+He was again a member of the State Senate from 1872 to 1881, sitting in the 95th through 104th legislatures.
+He represented the 9th District from 1872 to 1879 and the 12th District from 1880 to 1881.

 In 1874, after a constitutional amendment created it as a standing office, he was chosen President pro tempore of the New York State Senate.
-He remained on this post until his retirement from the Senate in May 1881 upon his federal appointment.
+He remained in this post until his retirement from the Senate in May 1881 upon his federal appointment.

+Collector of the Port of New York and the Stalwart–Half-Breed feud

-In 1881, he was appointed Collector of the Port of New York by President James Garfield whose nomination he had helped to secure by leading a part of the New York delegation at the 1880 Republican National Convention to shift their support from Grant.
+In 1881, Robertson was appointed Collector of the Port of New York by President James A. Garfield, whose nomination he had helped to secure by leading a part of the New York delegation at the 1880 Republican National Convention to shift their support from Grant.

 Robertson's nomination to the collectorship, made without consulting the two Republican U.S. Senators, Roscoe Conkling and Thomas C. Platt, and, according to their claims, in violation of the President's pledge, led to the resignation of the two senators and resulted in a serious party split.
 In the bitter struggle between the Stalwart and the Half-Breed factions which followed, Robertson was active in the campaign that resulted in the election of new senators in the place of Conkling and Platt.

-Robertson was a delegate to the 1884 Republican National Convention, and held the collectorship until 1885.
-Afterwards, he resumed his law practice.
+Robertson was a delegate to the 1884 Republican National Convention and held the collectorship until 1885.

+Later career

+After leaving the collectorship, Robertson resumed his law practice.

-He was again a member of the State Senate (12th D.) from 1888 to 1891, sitting in the 111th, 112th, 113th and 114th New York State Legislatures.
+He was again a member of the State Senate (12th District) from 1888 to 1891, sitting in the 111th, 112th, 113th, and 114th legislatures.

-Stalwarts vs. Half-Breeds, President Garfield hands post to Robertson

-During the 1880 presidential election, a three-way battle initially emerged between the Blaine faction, Half-Breeds, and conservative pro-spoils system Stalwarts led by Conkling.
-The Stalwarts favored a third non-consecutive term for Radical Republican former president Ulysses S. Grant, while speculating that the Blaine faction would push through a nomination of their leader James G. Blaine.
-Robertson was a leader of the anti-Grant forces, and voiced his staunch support for Blaine.

-Ultimately, an alliance between the Blaine faction and Half-Breeds successfully nominated dark house candidate James A. Garfield, who promised to appease the Stalwart agenda during the campaign to ensure party unity.
-Once elected president, Garfield betrayed his vows, an example being his appointment of Robertson to New York Collector of the Port and customhouse head without consulting Sen. Conkling in a rebuke of the latter's political machine.

-According to historian Heather Cox Richardson, Conkling was "undoubtedly personally affronted."
-The Stalwart leader voiced opposition towards Garfield's appointment of Robertson by arguing that presidents were expected to obtain the agreement of senators from the states they sought to give positions to, though Richardson asserted:

-What was really at stake, was whether or not Conkling would control New York.